anniehedgpeth/anniehedgpeth.github.io/_posts/2018-09-23-azure-managed-images.md

 > A Snapshot contains an OS disk, which is already provisioned.
 It is similar to a disk today in that it is “ready-to-use”, but unlike a disk, the VHDs of a Snapshot are treated as read-only and copied when deploying a new virtual machine.
 A snapshot is a copy of the virtual machine's disk file at a given point in time, meant to be used to deploy a VM to a good known point in time, such as check pointing a developer machine, before performing a task which may go wrong and render the virtual machine useless.

 I thought she did a great job describing the difference, and Microsoft should use it for their documentation, but I digress.

+So if the snapshot isn't generalized, then that means that you can't do certain things that you might want to do with an image, like change the hostname.
+It's not generic enough like an image is.

 What I will be discussing in this post is definitely "Managed Images" not "Snapshots".
 As a freebie, though, I can tell you that Snapshots seem much easier to move around.
 The PowerShell module “AzureRmSnapshot” will work for moving snapshots across regions and subscriptions.
 Likewise, there is a PowerShell module for copying managed disks, as well, but I have yet to find one for managed images without the OS disk (more on that later).